jorgenbraseth/prison-game-card-generator/app/README.md

 ## Setting up

 ### The cells
 Each player has a cell.
-This is where you keep your ciggs and your partially assembled weapons.
+This is where you keep your ciggs, your partially assembled weapons and your current errands.
 The cell area also contains your deck and your spent piles.

 ### The yard